josenymad/book-library/README.md

    - `npm install`

+4. Set your environment variables in a `.env` file.
+For example:

+            PGUSER=
+            PGHOST=
+            PGPASSWORD=
+            PGDATABASE=
+            PGPORT=
+            PORT=

-4. Start the app by running
+5. Start the app by running

    - `npm start`

-5. Open Postman to interact with the database.
+6. Open Postman to interact with the database.

-6. You can run the tests with
+7. After repeating step 4 with a `.env.test` file (whilst making sure the `PGDATABASE` name is different), you can also run the tests with

     - `npm test`